essiecheng/Power-Outage-Analysis/README.md

 ## Cleaning and EDA
 ### Data Cleaning
 The following was done to clean the data:
-- Fix formatting: it appears that due to formatting issues from converting the xlsx file to a csv file, the first 4 rows of the resulting dataframe were all NaN values and the correct column column names appeared in row 5.
+- Fix formatting: it appears that due to formatting issues from converting the xlsx file to a csv file, the first 4 rows of the resulting dataframe were all NaN values and the correct column names appeared in row 5.
 Those rows were dropped and the column names were reassigned.
 - Keep relevant columns: all columns are dropped except for the relevant columns listed above.
 - Typcasting: All columns are stored as strings, but it would make more sense for numerical information to be stored as floats.
 The power outages start date and time were merged into one pd.Timestamp column, and power outages restoration date and time were merged into one pd.Timestamp column.